 3. Use the code samples below to find a template that fits your language needs.

-Requesting the JWT
+Requesting the JWT for Messaging

 Whether you are implementing end user authentication on the Zendesk Web Widget or mobile SDKs, before the login method is called in the respective widget or SDK, that client is required to have already retrieved the signed JWT from your server.
 The following section gives some examples for setting up a service to allow this retrieval on your server.